darkforestry/amms-rs/docs/addingAnAMM.md

 ## Adding a new AMM

-`damms` was written with modularity in mind.
+`amms` was written with modularity in mind.
 The following is a straightforward walkthrough on how to add a new `AMM`.
 Note that this might seem complex at first, but this walkthrough is designed to make the integration process simple and easy.
 Just keep reading through the walkthrough, and you will have your new AMM integrated in no time!
 Once you are familiar with the codebase, building on top of the existing framework should be a breeze.
 Below is a quick overview of the steps to add a new AMM.

 - Create a new module for your AMM
 - Create a new AMM type